 Source: Arthur Forbis Monument

-This monument in the shape of a traditional tombstone marks the grave of Colonel Arthur Forbis, who was mortally wounded during the battle at Guilford Courthouse.
-The monument is 2 feet high and 6 inches thick, set in a base of the same stone.
+This monument in the shape of a traditional tombstone is dedicated to Colonel Arthur Forbis, who was mortally wounded during the battle at Guilford Courthouse.
+The memorial is 2 feet high and 6 inches thick, set in a base of the same stone.

 Base: PRESENTED BY MCGALLIARD & HUSKE / JULY 4, 1887